 5. Sprite meets science

-A research team in China found that, of 57 beverages tested, Sprite was the best at helping with hangovers.
-While Sprite is typically used to curb nausea (a common hangover symtom), the team found that it also boosts the production of an enzyme that breaks down acetaldehyde.
+A research team in China found that of 57 beverages tested, Sprite was the best at helping with hangovers.
+While Sprite is typically used to curb nausea (a common hangover symptom), the team found that it also boosts the production of an enzyme that breaks down acetaldehyde.
 Less acetaldehyde = quicker recovery.

-*These claims have not been evalutated by medical professionals and Merchant23, Inc. does not condone the over-consumption of alcohol.
+*These claims have not been evaluated by medical professionals and Merchant23, Inc. does not condone the over-consumption of alcohol.